Our Program

 - Up to 6 additional seats available.
 Preference given first to MT WICHE applicants followed by applicants from other WICHE states and then nonresidents.

 Accreditation – The AVMA Council on Education® (AVMA COE®) accredits DVM or equivalent educational programs.
-The AVMA COE assures that minimum standards in veterinary medical education are met by all AVMA-accredited colleges of veterinary medicine, and that students enrolled in those colleges receive an education which will prepare them for entry-level positions in the profession.
-The WSU College of Veterinary Medicine underwent accreditation review in 2017 and the current status is accredited.
-The next accreditation review will be in 2024.
+The AVMA COE® assures that minimum standards in veterinary medical education are met by all AVMA-accredited colleges of veterinary medicine, and that students enrolled in those colleges receive an education which will prepare them for entry-level positions in the profession.
+The WSU College of Veterinary Medicine underwent an accreditation review in 2024 and the current status is Accredited with minor deficiencies.
+A minor deficiency has minimal or no effect on student learning or safety and will readily be corrected by the college within one year.
+Minor deficiencies include replacing large animal flooring in the hospital, annual visits to the preceptor sites, enhanced dentistry exposure for students, and mandatory rabies vaccinations.